gracelang/language/website/GraceModules/io.md

 ## Input and Output

-The *io* module can be imported using `import "io" as transput`, for any identifier `transput` of your choice.
-The object `transput` will then respond to the following requests.
+The *io* module can be imported using `import "io" as inout`, for any identifier `inout` of your choice.
+The object `inout` will then respond to the following requests.

 ```
 input -> FileStream        // returns stdin